Thermodynamics of bosonic systems in adS spacetime: Analysis of the thermodynamics

 The instability generated by $\beta_{T}^{\texttt{field}}<0$ is expected, since the usual photon gas in a cavity also presents this phenomenon \cite{Lef2015}.
 For instance, let us consider the high-temperature regime.
 In the thermodynamic limit, the isothermal compressibility can be written as

 where $\mathcal{K}_{\beta}^{\texttt{field}}$ is a positive constant which depends on the dimensionality and of the particular bosonic perturbation.
 Expression~(\ref{beta_highT}) indicates that there is no contribution for the compressibility from the dominant term.
-That is, the sub-dominant term dictates the behavior of $\beta_{T}^{\texttt{field}}$ in the high-temperature limit.
+That is, the subdominant term dictates the behavior of $\beta_{T}^{\texttt{field}}$ in the high-temperature limit.
+A negative subdominant term implies that the pressure increases with the volume.
+This is the observed (and perhaps counterintuitive) behavior in the AdS bosonic gases.
+Considering the usual photon gas, published results (for example \cite{Lef2015,Baltes1973}) indicate that the subdominant term is negative, and the behavior of the usual gas coincides with the behavior of the AdS gas as described here. \footnote{We remark that there is some controversy in the literature concerning the sign of this subdominant term in the usual Minkowskian setup (see for example Ref.~\cite{Gusev}).}

-We can compare the corrections in the Stefan-Boltzmann law in adS spacetime with the photon gas confined in a cavity (considering Minkowski spacetime).
+We can compare the corrections in the Stefan-Boltzmann law in AdS spacetime with the photon gas confined in a cavity (considering Minkowski spacetime).
 In the high-temperature regime, the energy density of the several bosonic systems considered have the form:

 Explicit expressions for the constants $a^{\texttt{field}}_{D}$ and $b^{\texttt{field}}_{D}$ can be readily determined.
 For example, considering the electromagnetic field in four dimensions,

 Expression~(\ref{mcu}) can be compared to the analogous result concerning the photon gas in a cavity, which has the form \cite{BalHi76}